 pure mathematics, and statistics.

-All students are to use either the thesis or thesis-substitute plan.
+Candidates for the M.S. degree may elect either the thesis or thesis-substitute plan.

 All masters students must complete one of the following: